top of page

 I combine my social work and writing skills to offer coaching and support to writers at all levels.
 Using a trauma-informed, motivational approach, I help writers transform their experiences into words that have the power to heal.

-I'm a board member of the Creative Nonfiction Collective Society and the Nova Scotia Talent Trust, a Writers' Council member of the Writers' Federation of Nova Scotia, and a member of the Writers' Federation of New Brunswick and the Writers' Union of Canada.
+I'm a board member of the Creative Nonfiction Collective Society and the Nova Scotia Talent Trust, a Writers' Council member and board member of the Writers' Federation of Nova Scotia, and a member of the Writers' Federation of New Brunswick and the Writers' Union of Canada.

-I live in Halifax, Nova Scotia/Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq People.
+I live in the ancestral and unceded territory of the Mi’kmaq People, with my two adult children, four cats, and a dog who thinks she's a cat.

 bottom of page